ansyblenetwork/sdg/_posts/2020-11-10-the-major-minor.md

 | 3/5 | major sixth (inversion of minor third) |
 | 4/5 | major third (inversion of minor sixth) |
 | 1/2 | octave |

+We see that the pentatonic scale satisfies the principles above (including (3) by default, as there are no half steps), except that it chooses to live with the awkward major second gaps.